E4S-Project/e4s-cl/docs/reference/launch.rst

 The `launch` command accepts several options to tune its execution:

---profile	Profile to use for the execution
+--profile	Profile to use for the execution.
+If unspecified, the selected profile will be used.
---image		Path for the image to use when launching the container --backend	Container technology to employ
+--image		Image to use when launching the container.
+Can be a path or identifier. **Required**.
+--backend	Container technology to employ. **Required**.
---libraries	Comma-separated list of libraries to load at run-time --files		Comma-separated list of files to make accessible in the container --source	Path of script to source before execution --from      If MPI library translation is needed, specify which family the binary comes from.
-The following are implemented: :code:`intelmpi`, :code:`openmpi`, :code:`mpich`
+--libraries	Comma-separated list of libraries to make available at run-time in the container.
+Optional.
+--files		Comma-separated list of files to make accessible in the container.
+They will be bound in-place in the container.
+Optional.
+--source	Path of a script to source before execution.
+Optional.
+--from      If MPI library translation is needed, specify which family the binary comes from.
+The following are implemented: :code:`intelmpi`, :code:`openmpi`, :code:`mpich`.
+Optional.

 .. admonition:: MPI launcher detection